alan910127/unix-programming-22spring/README.md

 ## Homework 4 - Instruction Level Debugger

-Implement a simple instruction level debugger which can be use on non-PIE programs by using `ptrace` and `capstone`.
+Implement a simple instruction level debugger which can be used on non-PIE programs by using `ptrace` and `capstone`.

 > TODO:
 > - [ ] break